词语吧>英语词典>cave in翻译和用法

 双语例句

-• Fortunately they hid themselves in a cave in time.
+• Saved my life up in a cave in utah.

 • Teeth and bones from late Ice Age animals, including hyenas, deer and woolly rhinos, have been discovered by archaeologists at a cave in Devon.